izzyacademy/apache-kafka-release-party/README.md

 Please add the appropriate environment variables in your Dockerfile accordingly.

+## Quick Validation Using Pre-Compiled Docker Images

+If you would like to use pre-packaged docker images instead of having to prepare the images yourself, docker images based on Apache Kafka 3.1.0 are available and you can use the [steps here](QUICK-VALIDATION.md) for how to boot up the environments.
+Once you have the environments up and running using the pre-packaged docker images, you can come back to this page to perform the validations

 ## Validation of Hashes, GPG Keys and Source Code

 To validate the cryptographic hashes of the artifacts, please follow the following steps to set up the local environment: